Surfaces of general type with $p_g=1$ and $q=0$: The Existence of -Gorenstein smoothings

 where $H^1(T^0_X)$ represents the first order deformations of $X$ for which the singularities remain locally a product.

 \item If $H^2(T^0_X)=0$, every local deformation of the singularities may be globalized. \end{enumerate} \end{proposition}

-As mentioned above, there is a local $\mQ$-Gorenstein smoothing for each singularity of $X$ due to the result of Koll\'ar and Shepherd-Barron~\cite{KSB}.
+As mentioned above, there is a local $\mathbb{Q}$-Gorenstein smoothing for each singularity of $X$ due to the result of Koll\'ar and Shepherd-Barron~\cite{KSB}.
 Hence it remains to show that every local deformation of the singularities can be globalized.
-Note that the following proposition tells us a sufficient condition for the existence of a global $\mQ$-Gorenstein smoothing of $X$.
+Note that the following proposition tells us a sufficient condition for the existence of a global $\mathbb{Q}$-Gorenstein smoothing of $X$.

-\begin{proposition}[\cite{Lee-Park-K^2=2}] Let $X$ be a normal projective surface with singularities of class $T$.
+\begin{proposition}[Y. Lee and J. Park~\cite{Lee-Park-K^2=2}] Let $X$ be a normal projective surface with singularities of class $T$.
 Let $\pi : V \to X$ be the minimal resolution and let $A$ be the reduced exceptional divisor.
 Suppose that $H^2(T_V(-\log{A}))=0$.
-Then $H^2(T^0_X)=0$ and there is a $\mQ$-Gorenstein smoothing of $X$. \end{proposition}
+Then $H^2(T^0_X)=0$ and there is a $\mathbb{Q}$-Gorenstein smoothing of $X$. \end{proposition}

 Furthermore, the proposition above can be easily generalized to any log resolution of $X$ by keeping the vanishing of cohomologies under blowing up at the points.
 It is obtained by the following well-known result.